2020-2023

 10.4 Prior Experience

-Outside paraprofessional credit shall be recognized for step placement beyond the entry level by granting full credit for each full year of outside paraprofessional experience up to a maximum of five (5) years.
+Outside paraprofessional credit shall be recognized for step placement beyond the entry level by granting year for year credit for outside paraprofessional, nursing home, rehabilitative, daycare, healthcare, or home healthcare experience, or college credit, up to a maximum of ten (10) years.

 10.5 Regular Overtime